 Prepare Brown Butter Peach Filling

-- Brown your salted butter in a light-colored sauce pan and transfer to a heatproof (see note)
+- Brown 4 tablespoon of salted butter in a light-colored sauce pan and transfer to a heatproof container (see note).
+Remove 2 tablespoons of the browned butter and set aside for the icing later.2 tablespoon brown butter, 1 tablespoon brown butter

-- In a large bowl, toss peaches with cinnamon, brown sugar, cornstarch, brown butter, lemon juice, and vanilla extract.
+- In a large bowl, toss peaches with cinnamon, brown sugar, cornstarch, remaining brown butter, lemon juice, and a pinch of salt.1 lb peaches, ⅓ cup dark brown sugar, 1 tablespoon fresh lemon juice, ½ teaspoon ground cinnamon, 2 teaspoon cornstarch, 1 tablespoon brown butter, pinch salt

 - Transfer to a medium saucepan and bring to a simmer on stovetop over medium-high heat.